totaking/Docs-1/en-us/Tool/ATON-user-manual.md

 <div>
 <div style="float:left;"><img src = "https://platonnetwork.github.io/Docs/en-us/Tool/ATON-user-manual.assets/aton42.jpg "width =" 300 "/> </div><div><br>1.
 Select a validator, you can check the reward related informaiton, like expected delegation annualized yield, reward ratio and total reward.
 <br>2.
-Also you can check node basic information- delegators, blocks related,etc
+Also you can check node basic information-delegators, blocks related,etc.
 <br>3.
 If you want to delegate to this node, you can click the [Delegate] button to operate. <br><br><b>Note:</b><br>1.
 Foundation funded nodes do not accept delegations.
 </div>
 <div style="clear:both"></div>